dewcservices/devsecops/README.md

 ### Dockerfile

 The pipelines expect to build, test, and push an image.
 Make sure there is a valid Dockerfile at the root of your project directory.
+It will only ever build and push the images for pushes to main (ideally after a merge request goes through).

 ### Gitleaks